 Are you wondering if you have to pay taxes on your CPP disability benefits?
 How can you avoid getting stuck owing a huge amount of money?

 Have no fear — Mikayla is here!
-I’m not a tax accountant but I will do my best to help answer these tricky tax questions.
-If you still are confused and need more information, please reach out to a local tax accountant.
+I’m not a tax accountant, but I will do my best to help answer these tricky tax questions.
+If you are still confused and need more information, please contact a local tax accountant.
 Or, if you are trying to figure out how much tax you may owe, you could try using one of the free consumer tax preparation software recommended by Revenue Canada.

 This article is part of our Ultimate Guide to CPP Disability Benefits.